HNorlen/iot-docs/monitoring/index.md

 ### IBM Common Services

-Alternatively to the Red Hat Grafana Operator you can install the IBM Common Services Monitoring service (https://www.ibm.com/support/knowledgecenter/SSHKN6/monitoring/landing_monitoring.html) which will install the IBM Common Services Grafana Operator.
-Similar to the Red Hat Grafana Operator this operator will be configured to scan all namespaces/projects to find GrafanaDashboards.
+Alternatively to the Red Hat Grafana Operator you can install the IBM Common Services Monitoring service (https://www.ibm.com/support/knowledgecenter/SSHKN6/monitoring/landing_monitoring.html) which installs the IBM Common Services Grafana Operator.
+Similar to the Red Hat Grafana Operator this operator is configured to scan all namespaces/projects to find GrafanaDashboards.

-Please follow the details in https://www.ibm.com/support/knowledgecenter/SSHKN6/monitoring/landing_monitoring.html on how to install the IBM Common Services Monitoring service.
+Follow the details in https://www.ibm.com/support/knowledgecenter/SSHKN6/monitoring/landing_monitoring.html on how to install the IBM Common Services Monitoring service.